Crypto90/Wolcen-Socket-Roller/README.md

 1. Make sure you run your game in borderless window (fullscreen does not work because the npc window closes on ALT+TAB).
 2. Talk with "ZANAFER STARK" NPC where you can reroll your item sockets.
 3. Run the Wolcen_Socket_Roller.exe and select your wanted sockets.
-4. Click the Start button, your game will automatically come to foreground and it starts rolling.
+4. Click the Start button, your game will automatically come to foreground and it starts rolling (if your mouse is not moving, run the tool with admin rights).
 <br/>
 To stop it while its looping, ALT-TAB out of the game to a different program, this will stop the loop.
 <br/>